llpeterson/direct/ethernet.md

 additional investment in infrastructure (the switches), on top of the cost of each adaptor.
-The switch-based variant of Ethernet did eventually succeed in replacing multi-access Ethernet, but this is in part because it could be delpoyed incrementally—with some hosts connected by point-to-point links to switches while others remained tapped into coax—all the while retaining the simplicity of network administration.
+The switch-based variant of Ethernet did eventually succeed in replacing multi-access Ethernet, but this is in part because it could be deployed incrementally—with some hosts connected by point-to-point links to switches while others remained tapped into coax—all the while retaining the simplicity of network administration.